Jack Martin Division of Pediatric Hematology-Oncology

 An alliance with The Children's Hospital of Philadelphia, gives our young patients access to an even larger and unprecedented scope of pediatric services.

 Several of our faculty members actively perform and lead research efforts in bone marrow, cellular therapy, lymphoma, and Langerhans cell histiocytosis, among others.
 The Division of Pediatric Hematology-Oncology is a member of the Children’s Oncology Group, the Pediatric Blood and Marrow Transplant Consortium, and the North American Consortium of Histiocytic Disorders.

 Blau Center for Children with Cancer and Blood Disorders

-The Blau Center for Children’s Cancer and Blood Disease at Kravis Children’s Hospital at Mount Sinai is a newly renovated space that provides a warm, supportive environment, designed specifically to enable our physicians and staff to provide family-centered medical care to children diagnosed with cancer and blood diseases.
+The Blau Center for Children’s Cancer and Blood Disease at Mount Sinai Kravis Children’s Hospital is a newly renovated space that provides a warm, supportive environment, designed specifically to enable our physicians and staff to provide family-centered medical care to children diagnosed with cancer and blood diseases.

 Most of our patients come to our practice at the request of their primary care physician.
 Our specialists review the medical records and test results from your child's doctor before your visit.
 Please bring your insurance card, your child’s social security number, and any other important medical documents about your child’s condition.
 A member of our nursing staff will check your child’s vital signs and may draw a sample of your child’s blood if indicated.
 Blood tests in our clinic do not require fasting beforehand unless the doctor or nurse specifically tells you so.
 If you or your child feels anxious about having blood drawn, please let us know.
 Our child life specialists can help you prepare for the needle stick and help your child feel more comfortable.
 Sometimes we use an anesthetic cream to numb the area near the vein.